Mald0r0r000/MaldOrOr000.github.io/README.md

   - Resolved an issue where the initial video would not load or display due to incorrect activation logic.
   - Restructured the entire script to improve readability, maintainability, and performance.
   - Ensured all portfolio media (videos and images) load correctly on demand.
+  - Fixed a race condition where the initial item activation failed because the DOM was not ready.
+  - Corrected a critical CSS sizing issue that prevented media from being displayed.